mpkondrashin/tmlist/README.md

 **Add the ability to include antivirus exclusion lists one into another**

 ## Usage

+To use TMList one has to edit exclusion lists, provide API Key, REST API entry point URL, and run the program.

 ### Get an API Key

+Before generating API Key itself, custom role should be created to avoid using default Full Control role.

 #### Create a custom restricted role

 Open the Cloud One Workload Security (or Deep Security) console.